Boomerang Bags Motueka

 They can be returned at a later date to bins at participating shops, or simply used again the next time you go shopping in town.

-The first job is to gather used or scrap fabrics and threads.
-Then there will also be community sewing bees, where volunteers can help with cutting materials, pinning, ironing, screen printing and sewing.
+The first job was to gather used or scrap fabrics and threads.
+Then there were community sewing bees, where volunteers helped with cutting materials, pinning, ironing, screen printing and sewing.